 A report of our overland border crossing from Iran to Pakistan at the Mirjaveh – Taftan border crossing in May 2016.
+This guide is regularly updated with information provided by our contacts in the region.
+Last update in March 2019.
 Includes crossing details, things to keep in mind, and transport times.
-If you’re looking for the full, epic tale of our crossing journey, head on over here. home
+If you’re looking for the full, epic tale of our crossing journey, head on over here.
+If you’re going from Pakistan to Iran, scroll down to find all the information you need.

 The trip to Quetta takes three days.
 One day to get to the border, and two days to get to Quetta.
 You will arrive in Quetta on the evening of the third day.

-In Quetta, you need a NOC (No Objection Certificate) from the Home and Tribal Affairs Office before you can continue on.
-The office is closed on Saturday and Sunday, and closes at 12:00 on Friday.
-It is therefore recommended to plan your trip so that you either arrive in Quetta on a Sunday (crossing the border on a Friday), or on Wednesday (crossing the border on Monday).
+In Quetta, you need a NOC (No Objection Certificate) from the Home and Tribal Affairs Office before you can continue.
+The office is closed on Saturday and Sunday and closes at 12:00 on Friday.
+It is therefore recommended to plan your trip so that you either arrive in Quetta on a Sunday (crossing the border on a Friday) or on Wednesday (crossing the border on Monday).
 The border crossing is closed on Saturday and Sunday.
+Don’t arrive at the border too early if you’re coming on Friday.
+If you arrive early, the journey might start the same day, and you’ll arrive in Quetta on Saturday.
+Try to arrive at the Pakistan border in the afternoon.

 If you are traveling by public transport, you will most likely leave from Bam or Zahedan.